kart-projects/DataExplorer/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in learning by coding simple Python libraries to explore data from different sources.
+In this project, I wanted to explore different ways to read data from various sources like text, Excel csv, Databases like SQL, MySQL, Amazon S3 and others.
+We will learn by coding simple Python data exploration functions.
+The final goal is to convert these functions into a library and use them in other projects.

 ## File Descriptions <a name="files"></a>